Sierra Summer: Making in the Mountains | SU25 Faculty-Led

 Students will be required to keep a working sketchbook or journal during the term in which they will record their research, findings, interests, and project ideas that will be turned in at the end of the term.

 While this course will be based in Pasadena, students will participate in several field trips throughout the term, including two overnight stays.
-In order for you to get an idea of the schedule for Summer 2025, check out the schedule from 2024:
+Please review the dates below and ensure you can participate before committing to this program.

-June 22-24 (Week 7): 2-night field trip to Fossil Falls/Coso Range, the Ancient Bristlecone Pine Forest, and Alabama Hills with lodging in Lone Pine, CA.
+June 14-16 (Week 5): 2-night field trip to Fossil Falls, the Ancient Bristlecone Pine Forest, and Alabama Hills, Bishop Paiute Center, petroglyphs with lodging either in Lone Pine or Bishop, CA.

-July 19-22 (Week 11): 3-night field trip to the Eastern Sierra to visit Mono Lake, Hot Creek, Devil’s Postpile National Monument, and Natural Hot Springs with group camping at Eastfork.
+July 11-14 (Week 9): 3-night field trip to the Eastern Sierra to visit Mono Lake, Mono Lake Committee, Devil’s Postpile National Monument, Hike Mosquito Flats and group camp at Eastfork.

 Note: Please note, this program offers adventurous activity!
 Therefore, if you are accepted and commit to the program, you will be involved with outdoor physical activities such as walking, hiking, etc. In addition, accommodations for the 3-night field trip will be tent camping with limited access to facilities.
 While tents will be provided for the camping trip, students are expected to bring their own sleeping bag and pad.
+Students will carpool to field trip sites.
 A detailed list of what-to-bring will be provided!
 The field trips are mandatory and an integral part of your making for this course.

 If you have specific questions about these activities before applying, please contact the lead faculty for this program, Andrea Welton, at andrea.welton@artcenter.edu.